SquareとMicrosoft Excelの連携イメージ

 This completes the setup.

-A message will appear indicating that all settings are complete, so click "Turn on the Trigger".
+A message will appear indicating that all settings are complete, so click "Turn On Trigger".

 This completes the Flowbot setup.